-According to Article 22.2 of Directive 2002/59/EC, as amended, Member States should define the geographical area and the designated coastal stations to whom the reports should be made.
+According to Article 22.2 of the VTMIS Directive, Member States should define the geographical area and the designated coastal stations to whom the reports should be made.

 Masters of ships sailing within the SAR area and/or EEZ (or equivalent) of a Member State must send Incident Reports to the coastal station responsible for that area should their ships be involved in an accident or incident.
 For example, Figure 1 illustrates the SAR and EEZ of Poland: